mndillon/toki-pona-nanpa-linja-n/README.md

 ## Overview
+**nanpa-linja-n** encodes decimal numbers as proper names.
+In sitelen pona, these names are written inside numeric cartouches.
+The remainder of this document explains how nanpa-linja-n encodes numbers.

-**nanpa-linja-n** in sitelen pona is written using cartouches.
-The cartouche content is a pure encoding: it defines a unique, reversible mapping from decimal digits (and delimiters such as the decimal point) to designated sitelen pona glyphs and corresponding Latin letters, so the original decimal sequence can be reconstructed exactly.
+The content of a nanpa-linja-n cartouche is a pure encoding.
+Each decimal digit—and each numeric delimiter, such as a decimal point—has a designated sitelen pona glyph and a corresponding Latin-letter representation.
+This mapping is unique and reversible, allowing the original decimal sequence to be reconstructed exactly from either form.

-This does **NOT** introduce any new Toki Pona words or lexicon; it is notation-only.
-Any “words” discussed below refer only to identifier strings / proper-name labels derived from the cartouche encoding.
-When writing down a **nanpa-linja-n** proper name (in Latin script), all words will be capitalized.
+nanpa-linja-n does **not** introduce any new Toki Pona words or add anything to the Toki Pona lexicon.
+It is a notation system only.
+Any “words” discussed below are identifier strings, or proper-name labels, derived from the encoded cartouche.
+When a nanpa-linja-n proper name is written in the Latin alphabet, each word begins with a capital letter.

-The Toki Pona Latin letters i, w, t, s, a, l, u, m, p, j are used to represent the numbers 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 in numeric cartouches.
+The ten Toki Pona letters **i, w, t, s, a, l, u, m, p,** and **j** represent the decimal digits **0, 1, 2, 3, 4, 5, 6, 7, 8,** and **9**, respectively, within numeric cartouches.

-The letters 'n' and 'e' are used in a nanpa-linja-n cartouche to make the proper name derived from the cartouche more pronouncable.
-The letters 'o' and 'k' are used in various combinations to represent numeric punctuation (decimal delimiters).
+The letters **n** and **e** are used to structure the encoding and make the proper name derived from the cartouche pronounceable.
+The letters **o** and **k**, used in various combinations, represent numeric punctuation and delimiters, such as the decimal point.

-So all the Toki Pona Latin letters have a distinct job to do in nanpa-linja-n.
+Every letter in the Toki Pona Latin alphabet therefore has a distinct function within nanpa-linja-n.

 Toki Pona’s vocabulary is small, but not too small.
 It’s big enough to be functional while still keeping the language simple.
 This system aims to follow that same idea: staying as simple as possible while still being practical for everyday use.
 It’s not meant to replace anything—just to offer a tool that fits naturally into the language’s minimal design.

+### A simple example

+How is **125** written as a nanpa-linja-n proper name?

+Every nanpa-linja-n proper name for a number begins with **Ne-** and ends with **-n**.
+Each decimal digit maps to a unique Toki Pona Latin letter, which is expressed in the proper name using a designated syllable.

+Using the relaxed mapping described below:

+* **1 → wa**
+* **2 → tu**
+* **5 → lu**

+These syllables are concatenated between the initial **Ne-** and the final **-n**:

+**Ne + wa + tu + lu + n → Newatulun**

+Therefore, the nanpa-linja-n proper name for **125** is **Newatulun**.

+The encoding of decimal points and other numeric punctuation, together with the strict and relaxed digit mappings, is explained in detail later in this document.

+The [decimal number renderer](https://www.nanpa-linja-n.com/renderer.html) can generate the nanpa-linja-n proper name and numeric cartouche for any decimal number, as well as provide an audio pronunciation.

 ---